Lemony Buttermilk Blueberry Scones

 Instructions

-- Preheat the oven to 400ºF.
+- Preheat the oven to 425ºF.
 Line a rimmed baking sheet with parchment paper.

-- Add the buttermilk and the blueberries, and mix gently with a wooden spoon or spatula until the dough holds together.
+- Add the buttermilk and the blueberries, and mix gently with a spatula until the dough holds together.
 If the mixture seems dry, add a tablespoon more buttermilk (or more as needed).
-If necessary, knead gently with your hands to help the dough come together.
+Knead gently if necessary.

 - Prep Time: 20 minutes